Why Escape Games Are The Boredom Crushing Tech Your Students NEED.

 And you?re obviously not allowed to bring zombies to work.
 Duh.

 None of this prevents you from creating a themed narrative that presents your students with escape-room inspired puzzles and challenges, though.
+You don't need to be a genius to reap the benefits of escape rooms.

 For example, check out this interview with ROTC professor, Major Rex Thomen, who used DIY escape games to help military college students practice critical thinking skills.
 Or this mom who did one for her kids birthday party.